• Skip to main content

 In the letters, Pliny the Younger describes the last days of Pliny the Elder, his uncle.
 As Pliny the Younger writes, Pliny the Elder noticed early volcanic activity occurring across the Bay of Naples and organized a rescue mission.
 He describes how his uncle died due to a mass of sulfurous gas.

 One of the best Mount Vesuvius facts: the term “Plinian eruption” comes from the account of Pliny the Younger.
-These eruptions created a column of volcanic ash and gasses that can rise miles into the earth’s atmosphere and into the stratosphere.
+These eruptions created a column of volcanic ash and gases that can rise miles into the Earth’s atmosphere and into the stratosphere.
 These eruptions are also widely known as “Vesuvian eruptions.”

 Mount Vesuvius Subsequent Eruptions